 The English Literature program includes specializations across the periods, genres, and major figures of British, North American and World Literature in English.
 Current research initiatives on the part of faculty include such diverse topics as the ecocritical study of Renaissance drama; the triumph of transport in Romantic poetry; the impact of radio and television on modernist poetics; the politics of post-identity in Asian American literature, and the role of war and its traumatic shocks in twentieth-century Canadian, U.S. and British literature.
 Graduate students can also choose to work across disciplinary fields, taking advantage of UBC’s outstanding interdisciplinary programs in Medieval Studies, Canadian Studies, Gender, Race, Sexuality and Social Justice, Studies, and Science and Technology Studies, among others.

 Graduate Students and Faculty

-The English Graduate program as a whole currently includes over a hundred students, both Canadian and international, and nearly fifty faculty members.
+The English Language & Literatures Graduate program as a whole currently includes over a hundred students, both Canadian and international, and nearly fifty faculty members.
 Prospective students can look over the wide range of faculty and student research interests by going to graduate courses offered, faculty profiles and graduate student dissertation projects.
 Throughout their programs, graduate students are provided with faculty mentorship not only in research but also in teaching, publication, conference presentation, and job application.
 Graduate students participate in all areas of department life–from research presentations at regular departmental colloquia to service on faculty appointment committees.
 The Department has an excellent record of graduate student placement in tenure-track professorial positions.